Ayege/Lucky7tattoo/README.md

 npm install

-set your mySQL settings creating a dotenv file, can use any DB Manager, i used XAMPP to open myPHPadmin.
+set your mySQL settings creating a keys.js file like this:

+module.exports = {

+    database: {
+        connectionLimit: 10,
+        host: 'your_host',
+        user: 'your_username',
+        password: 'your_password',
+        database: 'database_name'
+    }

+};

 npm run dev